RixTerreny/spring-la-mia-pizzeria-security/README.md

 This repo is the extention of [spring-la-mia-pizzeria-crud](https://github.com/RixTerreny/spring-la-mia-pizzeria-crud) and [spring-la-mia-pizzeria-relazioni](https://github.com/RixTerreny/spring-la-mia-pizzeria-relazioni), the readme here is about the new implementation made about security.

 ## Security
+add spring boot starter security to your pom.xml,
 ```
 <dependency>
     <groupId>org.springframework.boot</groupId>
     <artifactId>spring-boot-starter-security</artifactId>
 </dependency>
 ```
+then create a security package and create 3 classes:
+- DatabaseUserDetails
+- DatabaseUserDetailsService
+- SecurityConfiguration